 Michigan Nones and Dones is a community for people who are spiritually curious and institutionally suspicious.
-I am the founding organizer of this Meetup Group which is exploring spirituality and the teachings of Jesus through a community of friendships in Ann Arbor, Ypsilanti, Saline, and surrounding areas in Michigan.
+I am the founding organizer of this Meetup Group which is exploring faith and spirituality through a community of friendships in Ann Arbor, Ypsilanti, Saline, and surrounding areas in Michigan.
 Participants include those who are religiously unaffiliated (the Nones), those who have left established forms of institutional churches (the Dones), and those who remain connected to particular faith traditions but seek new, emerging visions for their expression.

 Motor City Mission Corps is a new service endeavor initiated and supported by the Presbytery of Detroit which invites young adults (ages 19-30) to live in Detroit and serve a year in mission.
 Through an intentional community model, young adult participants live together, explore spiritual formation and vocational discernment, and work alongside three site placement partners that are reducing blight and poverty in Detroit: 1) Cass Community Social Services, 2) Presbyterian Villages of Michigan, and 3) Westminster Presbyterian Church (Detroit).
 Since May of 2015, I have served on the steering team for this new ministry.
 We are recruiting our first young adult cohort of participants for the launch our program in the fall of 2017.

 Motor City Mission Corps shares a similar vision and model with the Young Adult Volunteers of the Presbyterian Mission Agency, from whom we have received encouragement and partnership as we move forward.